 1. Offense, Defense, Special Teams oh my!

-Okay, back up.
+Okay, I’m already ahead of myself.
 First off, you need to pick a team to root for.
-You should ALWAYS root for your home team (or that cute boy’s favorite team)!
+In my opinion, you should ALWAYS root for your home team (or that cute boy’s favorite team).
 Once you’ve picked your team, they’re always either on offense or defense and there’s 11 players on the field.
-When on offense your team has the ball and is moving toward their end zone in hopes to score.
-On defense they are trying to avoid letting the other team score but still trying to score themselves.
+While on offense, your team has the ball and is moving toward their end zone in hopes to score.
+On defense they are trying to avoid letting the other team score, but while also trying to score themselves.
 Special teams come out when we are kicking the ball.

 3. The Basics

 Still with me?
 Okay, good.
 So before anyone can score there’s a lot of running around, passing and tackling all over the place.
-On offense, your team gets four attempts (AKA downs) to either run or pass the ball at least 10 yards down the field.
-If they get the ball to that little yellow line (which is only on TV so don’t look for it when he finally decides to take you to a game) then a first down has taken place and their four attempts start all over again.
-If they fail to earn at least 10 yards with those plays they give the ball to the other team.
+On offense, your team gets four attempts, also known as “downs”, to either run or pass the ball at least 10 yards down the field.
+If they get the ball to that little yellow line (WARNING: this is only on T.V!
+Do not look for the line when that boy finally decides to take you to a game) then a first down has taken place.
+Once they reach first down, their four attempts start all over again.
+If they fail to earn at least 10 yards with those plays, they must forfeit the ball to the other team.

-BONUS GIRLFRIEND POINTS: When the announcer says something like “3rd and 10” this means it is the third down and they have 10 yards to go to receive a first down.
+BONUS GIRL POINTS: When the announcer says something like “Chiefs are 3rd and 6” this means it is the third down and they have six yards to go to receive a first down.
 You go, girl.

 4. “There’s a flag on the play!”

-Now when you hear something like this that means a referee is calling a foul on the play and there’s a little yellow flag somewhere on the field.
+When you hear something like this that means a referee is calling a foul on the play and there’s a little yellow flag somewhere on the field.
 This can be for a ton of reasons so just listen to what they call & play along until you learn all those reasons.
 Coaches can challenge a flag and have it reviewed to benefit their team.
 Which can cause a lot of hoopla but also be very worth it.

 5. Is it over yet?

 Yes, football games can seem to be never-ending.
-There are four quarters each 15 minutes long with a 12 minute half time and two-minute breaks between quarters.
-Which if you have your basic math skills down you know that equals an hour and 16 minutes.
-The reason they take much longer than that is because of all the plays being stopped, time outs, injuries etc. So just drink another beer and keep on watchin’, sister.
+There are four quarters lasting each 15 minutes long, with a 12 minute half time and two-minute breaks between quarters.
+Which if you have your basic math skills down you know equals one hour and 16 minutes.
+The reason they take MUCH longer than that is because of all the plays being stopped for those various reasons, timeouts, injuries, etc. So just drink another beer and keep on watchin’, sister.

-Sacks- This is when the quarterback on the offensive team is tackled before the ball leaves his hands.
-If your team sacks the other teams QB, this is a big deal so start cheering.
+- Sack- A sack is when the quarterback on the offensive team is tackled before the ball leaves his hands.
+If your team sacks the other team’s QB, this is a big deal so start cheering.
 If your QB gets sacked, throw the nearest object.

 - Turnover- A turnover is when the ball is intercepted or fumbled and the other team gets a hold of it, thus switching the roles of offense and defense.

-- Overtime- A game will go into overtime when both teams are tied.
-15 minutes are given and if the first team on offense scores a touchdown they win.
+- Overtime- A game will go into overtime when both teams are tied at the end.
+15 minutes are given and if the first team on offense scores a touchdown, they win.
 If not, the other team gets the ball and the chance to score.
-If no one scores in the 15 minutes the game is considered a tie-game.
+If no one scores by the end of the 15 minutes, the game is just considered a tie.

 Personally, I’m tired of girls getting a bad rep for “not understanding sports” or “only liking the cute players”.
-So hopefully y’all will brush up on your basics and team’s roster and help me out here!
-Happy football season & go Chiefs! : )
+So hopefully y’all will brush up on your basics and your favorite team’s roster and prove them wrong!